 One of parapsychology’s more recent attackers is James (‘the Amazing’) Randi, a magician-turned-debunker from Rumson, New Jersey.
 As a former escape artist and mentalist, Randi has been waging a holy war against psychics and parapsychologists for several years.
-Randi’s most complete challenge to the field comes by way of his recent book Flim Flam!
-It was originally published in 1980 and was subtitled ‘the truth about unicorns, parapsychology and other delusions’.
-Despite this cynical subtitle very little in the book is concerned with conventional parapsychology at all.
+Randi’s most complete challenge to the field comes by way of his recent book Flim-Flam!
+It was originally published in 1980 and was subtitled ‘the truth about unicorns, parapsychology and ocher delusions’.
+Despite this cynical subtitle, very little in the book is concerned with conventional parapsychology at all.
 Most of it is devoted to such disreputable topics as ‘fairy’ photographs, the ancient astronaut controversy, biorhythms, and other ‘scientific’ borderlands.

-- The research of Dr Charles Tart of the University of California at Davis, who has been testing to see if certain people can be trained to learn ESP
+1. The research of Dr Charles Tart of the University of California at Davis, who has been testing to see if certain people can be trained to learn ESP.

-- The highly publicized research of Russell Targ and Dr Harold Puthoff formerly of the Menlo Park, Califomia-based Stanford Research Institute Their investigations included a series of PK tests with Ingo Swann; some ESP experiments with Uri Geller; and considerable research into the byways of ‘remote viewing’
+2. The highly publicized research of Russell Targ and Dr Harold Puthoff formerly of the Menlo Park, California-based Stanford Research Institute.
+Their investigations included a series of PK tests with Ingo Swann; some ESP experiments with Uri Geller; and considerable research into the byways of ‘remote viewing’.

 By examining what Randi says about this research, one sees him for what he really is – either a hopelessly confused critic who just doesn’t seem capable of understanding the sophisticated way parapsychological research is designed and conducted, or a shrewd antagonist for whom debunking has become a holy war in which deliberate distortion and misrepresentation become a valid means towards a greater end.

-. .
-Sherman Stein, a mathemancian at the University of California at Los Angeles where the tests were done, in examining the raw data on which the book was based, came upon an anomaly.
-It seems that Though Tart had checked out his random-number generator and found it gave a good distribution of digits, it did not repeat digits as it should.
-In 5000 digits produced by the machine there should have been close to 500 twins.
-If, for example a three comes up, there is exactly one chance in ten that another three will be produced next.
+. . .
+Sherman Stein, a mathematician at the University of California at Los Angeles where the tests were done, in examining the raw data on which the book was based, came upon an anomaly.
+It seems that though Tart had checked out his random-number generator and found it gave a good distribution of digits, it did not repeat digits as it should.
+In 5000 digits produced by the machine, there should have been close to 500 ‘twins’.
+If, for example, a three comes up, there is exactly one chance in ten that another three will be produced next.
 There were only 193 twins – 39 per cent of the number expected.
 Since a subject in such tests had a tendency not to repeat a digit just used, this bias of the machine fits in nicely with the results observed.

-Space limitations will not pemmit me to expose all of Randi’s errors and misrepresentations.
+Space limitations will not permit me to expose all of Randi’s errors and misrepresentations.
 So the following pages will cover only a few of his more important criticisms.

 To begin with, Randi particularly flays a series of magnetometer ‘demonstrations’ which Dr Puthoff conducted with Ingo Swann at Stanford University in 1972.
 Since these experiments were not discussed earlier in this volume, the following represents a brief summary of what occurred.